 Min has a few years of experience at Hilltop; she was as a health policy student intern before becoming a general assistant.
 As an intern, she analyzed and calculated the average cost of each enrollee per MCO; conducted provider directory telephone surveys to assess primary care providers (PCPs) using National Provider Identifiers (NPIs) and the NPI Registry public search engine; evaluated and updated data sets; and reviewed Hilltop PowerPoint slides and Excel spreadsheets.
 As a general assistant, in addition to providing administrative support to all Hilltop staff, Min provided analytical support for policy analysts conducting research on large Medicaid claims data sets containing PHI; helped interpret and summarize analytical results; used SAS and Excel to assist with a deeper analysis of major state health programs and initiatives; conducted in-depth literature reviews regarding Medicaid and Affordable Care Act expansion populations; and successfully completed a Minimum Data Set (MDS) crosswalk.
 Before joining Hilltop, Min was a community resources associate intern for the 2-1-1 Helpline at United Way of Central Maryland.
 She also gained experience as an office assistant at C2 Education.

-Min obtained her BA in health administration and policy from UMBC.
-She is currently working toward her master’s degree in health information technology at UMBC.
+Min obtained her MPS in health information technology and her BA in health administration and policy from UMBC.